 What is private fostering?

-The legal definition of a privately fostered child is where a private arrangement has been made by the child’s parent (or someone with parental responsibility and without the involvement of the local authority) for the child to live with a carer who is not a close relative* of a child under the age of 16 (or 18 if the child is disabled) for 28 days or more.
+Private fostering is where a private arrangement has been made by the child’s parent (or someone with parental responsibility) for a child under the age of 16 to live with a carer who is not a close relative* of a child (or up to the age of 18 years old if the child is disabled).
+This arrangement has also been made without the involvement of any organisations e.g. Slough Children First.

-*Close relative is defined as: grandparent, brother, sister, uncle, aunt (whether full or half blood by marriage) or step parent (by marriage or civil partnership) of the child.
+*Close relative is defined as the following: grandparent, brother, sister, uncle, aunt (whether full or half blood by marriage) or step parent (by marriage or civil partnership) of the child.
 Close relatives do not include great-aunts or uncles, great grandparents or cousins.

 Examples of private fostering